 Step 1: Identifying Underlying Trend

-The first step in using the 2-period RSI strategy to squeeze some profits entails identifying the major trend.
-As a money-making hack using this forex strategy, it is important to use the 200-day simple moving average to identify the underlying long term trend.
+The first step in using the 2-period RSI strategy to squeeze some profits entails identifying the primary trend.
+As a money-making hack using this forex strategy, it is essential to use the 200-day simple moving average to identify the underlying long-term trend (figure 1).

-Likewise, if the price is above the 200-DMA on the daily chart, then the underlying security is considered to be in an uptrend, according to Connors.
-In this case, traders, as well as forex robots, would look for buy opportunities while leveraging the 2-period RSI forex strategy.
+Likewise, according to Connors, if the price is above the 200MA on the daily chart, then the underlying security is considered to be in an uptrend.
+In this case, traders and forex robots would look for buy opportunities while leveraging the 2-period RSI forex strategy.

-Similarly, whenever the price is below the 200-day simple moving average, the underlying security is billed to be in a downtrend.
-In this case, a trader or a Forex EA would look for selling opportunities.
+Similarly, whenever the price is below the 200-day moving average, the underlying security is billed to be in a downtrend.
+In this case, a trader or a forex EA would look for selling opportunities.

 Step 2: Identifying Buy and Sell Opportunities

-RSI readings below 5 are most of the time associated with extreme oversold conditions.
-Conversely, prices tend to correct higher on traders’ Automated FX Trading tools taking advantage of the unique market opportunity.
+RSI readings below 5 are associated with extreme oversold conditions most of the time.
+Conversely, prices tend to correct higher on traders’ automated FX trading tools taking advantage of the unique market opportunity.

 Once buy and sell opportunities have been identified based on RSI readings, the next step entails carrying out the actual buy and sell.
-Timing, in this case, is of great essence as an important forex trading skill while using this RSI strategy.
+Timing, in this case, is of great essence as a vital forex trading skill while using this RSI strategy.

 According to Connors, trades, be it short or long, should be opened before the close of the underlying candlestick.
 In this case, a trader or an automated forex trading tool always stands a higher chance of generating higher returns on prices gapping in the direction of the trade.

-However, traders or forex trading instruments can wait for a new candlestick to open as it tends to give more flexibility and can improve on entry levels.
+However, traders can wait for a new candlestick to open as it gives more flexibility and can improve entry levels.